Downlands Partnership - Grazing

 Old Lodge Farm and lambing season

-We manage our own lambing season every spring at Old Lodge Farm, which is the base for our Downlands Partnership Grazing service and welcomed 87 lovely lambs to join our flock in April 2025.
-We are currently preparing for our 2026 lambing season and newborns are due from the end of March and this is such a special way to mark the arrival of springtime.
+We manage our own pasture lambing season every spring at Old Lodge Farm, which is the base for our Downlands Partnership Grazing service and have just welcomed 106 lovely lambs to join our flock, our highest number to date.
+Our 2026 lambing season took place in March/April and the arrival of the newborns is such a special way to mark the arrival of springtime.
 Old Lodge Farm is a Surrey County Council owned private 90 acre holding farm managed for biodiversity and the provision of environmental education, located between Banstead and Carshalton.

 Voluntary livestock checker and farm volunteer opportunities